bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/An-Introduction-to-Markdown--Bonus-Markdown-Templates-Included-.md

     as they are block elements and automatically break.
 Only text lines require the double spaces for single line breaks.

-> _Headers break on their own_
+> *Headers break on their own*

-> _Note that headers don't need line continuation characters as they are block elements and automatically break.
-Only text lines require the double spaces for single line breaks._
+> *Note that headers don’t need line continuation characters as they are block elements and automatically break.
+Only text lines require the double spaces for single line breaks.*

 ### Fontawesome Icons